Hyperflame1296/mcwss-api/readme.md

 This fires whenever the player bounces on a slime block, bed, or any other bouncy block.

 ### EntitySpawned
-This fires whenever you spawn something with a spawn egg.
+This fires whenever you spawn something, via spawn egg or command.

 ### ItemUsed
 This fires whenever you use an item.